emmahewson/mp2_travel_quiz/README.md

 * When the user selects the final answer:
     * Calculating the winning personality:
         * The personality tally contains the 10 personality types that come from the selected answers
+        ```
+        personalityTally = ["thrill", "food", "culture", "thrill", "thrill", "people", "remote", "food", "food", "culture"]
+        ```
         * The code checks for the type that occurs the most frequently
+            * It does this by:
+                * creating a new array of the number of times each personality occurs, the 'personality score' (order matches the personalities array)
+                ```
+                scoreArray = [2, 3, 1, 1, 3, 0]
+                ```
+                * finding the max value in this array
+                ```
+                let maxPersonalityScore = Math.max(...scoreArray);

+                maxPersonalityScore = 3
+                ```
-            * It does this by creating a new array of the number of times each personality occurs, the 'personality score', finding the max value in this array, then creating a new array of only personalities that scored that amount.
-It can then test to see how many personalities are in that array and therefore whether there is a tie.
+                * then creating a new array of only personalities that scored that amount.
+                * It can then test to see how many personalities are in that array and therefore whether there is a tie.
+                ```
+                // both "food" and "thrill" scored 3 - there is a tie

+                topPersonalityArray = ["food", "thrill"]
+                ```

         * If there is a single winner the personality result is stored and the results show (see below)
         * If there is a tie:
             * The tie breaker question is revealed and the main quiz hidden
             * The tie breaker contains photos which relate to the tied winning personalities only (not the others)
             * The user selects a single image to break the tie - this is now the winning personality
             * This personality is logged and the results show
+            ```
+            // user selects the image associated with the "thrill-seeker" personality

+            personalityTally = ["thrill", "food", "culture", "thrill", "thrill", "people", "remote", "food", "food", "culture", "thrill"]

+            // "thrill-seeker" is the winning personality
+            ```
     * Calculating the recommended country:
         * This is more complex than having a single country associated with a personality type as I wanted the recommendations to be more personalised and less simplistic.
 It is based on all the user's answers which give points to certain countries based on the personality type.
-        * Takes the original 'personality tally' array (based on the user's answers)
+        * Takes the 'personality tally' array (based on the user's answers)
             * For each personality type in the array it assigns points to different countries based on how much that country would appeal to someone who likes food, culture, thrill-seeking etc.
             * e.g. if a 'food' answer is selected Mexico is awarded 3 points, New Zealand 2 & Peru 1
             * This system of awarding multiple countries points also helps to avoid tied results
             * This is done using arrays of points where the index matches the index of the country in the countries array (stored in a separate js file)
-            * [New Zealand, Mexico, Peru, China, Zambia, Kyrgyzstan] - order of countries in the countries array

             ```
+            // [New Zealand, Mexico, Peru, China, Zambia, Kyrgyzstan] - order of countries in the countries array

             let userTotal = [0, 0, 0, 0, 0, 0];
             let wildlifePoints = [0, 1, 0, 0, 3, 2];
             let thrillPoints = [3, 0, 1, 0, 2, 0];